bessaadi/ReactFlux-ShoppingCartes6/README.md

-# Shopping Carte React with Flux
+# Shopping Cart React with Flux